omidshahbazi/GameEngine/README.md

 ## How to Build

-Ensure you have Visual Studio 2017 or 2019 (Community Edition is acceptable)
+Ensure you have Visual Studio 2017, 2019 or 2022 (Community Edition would be acceptable)

 Run GenerateSolution.bat to build solution and project files